Time and date functions

 Additionally, you can give both alarms and timers labels, making them function as reminders.
 For instance, you can set an alarm for 12:00 with the vibration pattern "L M" in Morse code to remind you to take your lunch medicine.
 By using names that you easily recognize the vibrations for, you'll effortlessly distinguish between different types of reminders.

-Alarms and Timers will trigger and repeat (if set up to do so) even when xBand is not connected to your phone, as long as xBand has been connected to the phone at least once since xBand was last turned off.
+Alarms and Timers will trigger and repeat (if set up to do so) even when xBand is not connected to your phone.